rolastakie/TakeHomeJunior/README.md

 ### Assignment
 Please refactor this code to a point, where you think, this code looks good.
 There is no need to hold onto any parts of the code.
 You can even rewrite it in another language.

+You can check if your refactorings work by running the provided tests.
+The test must not be altered.